How to Write a Good Employee Profile

 As a writer for Roundpeg, I create a lot of different kinds of content.
 Short blurbs and catchy headlines for emails, social media updates, and even blog posts about truckloads of different topics (marketing, flooring, fashion, plumbing, beans, you name it).
 But, one of my favorite things to write?
 Employee profiles.

 Maybe it’s the reporter in me that hasn’t been totally snuffed out yet, but I love talking with people.
-Asking people questions about themselves is natural and comes easy to me and I genuinely enjoy.
+Asking people questions about themselves is natural and comes easily to me and I genuinely enjoy the conversations.

 But that’s not the case for everyone.